pytorch/ci-infra/cloud-account-access.md

 * Permissions will be reviewed an extended on a quarterly cadence by existing pytorch-infra-admins.

+## How to request access permissions for new contributors

+To request Cloud Account Access for someone who does not already have access this can be done via one of 2 methods:

+1. Request access at the weekly PyTorch CI Sync meeting.
+2. At the discretion of one of the existing pytorch-infra-admins.

 ## Implementation

 The implementation of the account access will be defined via Terraform